gmail unsubscribeemail managementproductivity

 Header (5% of emails): Some newsletters put "Unsubscribe" or "Manage Preferences" at the top.

-Preference Links (5% of emails): Some use "Email Settings" or "Account Preferences" instead of "Unsubscribe."
+Preference links (5% of emails): Some use "Email Settings" or "Account Preferences" instead of "Unsubscribe."

 Be cautious if you see: